-This is ignored if the target system is not an Intel IA-32 system.
+This is ignored if the target system is not an iHawk Series 860 or iHawk Series 870 system.
 The default flavor is att.
 The att flavor is the one used by the standard RedHawk tools.
-The intel flavor is the one described in the IA-32 Intel Architecture Software Developer's Manual.
+The intel flavor is the one described in the IA-32 Intel Architecture Software Developer's Manual or the AMD64 Architecture Programmer's Manual.
 For a discussion of the differences in the two flavors, enter this command in a shell outside of NightView:

 '''

 info 'gas' 'Machine Dependencies' i386-Dependent

+'''

+'''

 symbols={off | on}

 '''